 Place your tent on top of the platform and enjoy!

 With your platform ready, it’s time to set up your tent.
-We recommend using a waterproof tarp under your tent to protect the platform from moisture.
+We recommend using a waterproof tarp under your tent floor and under the center beam to protect the platform from moisture.